-- Clean Ballot Marking Pens and Clean Ball Point pens - Secrecy Sleeves (both sizes) - You should have signage directing the Voter to "Provide" their name and address. - Make sure that PPE is available for Check-in use.
-In particular, Sneeze-guards should be in place at all check-in stations. - Retrieve the Triage Laptop from the Equipment Cart and turn on.
+- Clean Ballot Marking Pens and Clean Ball Point pens - Secrecy Sleeves (both sizes) - You should have signage directing the Voter to "Provide" their name and address. - Retrieve the Triage Laptop from the Equipment Cart and turn on.
 Ensure that the Triage Tablet is always over 80% battery reserve.
 Extension cords are provided to ensure continued usage while charging the Triage Laptop.